Invariance and the knot Floer cube of resolutions: Introduction

 Knot Floer homology, which categorifies the Alexander polynomial, was originally developed via an entirely different route.
-It was defined by Ozsv\'ath and Szab\'o \cite{ozszhfk} and by Rasmussen \cite{rasmussenhfk} as a filtration on the chain complex of Heegaard Floer homology \cite{ozszhf}, a three-manifold invariant whose differentials count holomorphic disks in the symmetric product of a surface.
+It was defined by Ozsv\'ath and Szab\'o \cite{ozsszhfk} and by Rasmussen \cite{rasmussenthesis} as a filtration on the chain complex of Heegaard Floer homology \cite{ozsszhf}, a three-manifold invariant whose differentials count holomorphic disks in the symmetric product of a surface.
 Knots in this theory are represented by decorating the Heegaard diagram for a three-manifold, so invariance was proved by checking invariance under Heegaard moves.
+A second description of $\hfkhat$ was developed using grid diagrams in \cite{SWcomb} and \cite{MOScomb}.
+This definition is fully combinatorial and its invariance was proved combinatorially in \cite{MOSTcomb} by checking grid moves.

 In 2007, Ozsv\'ath, Szab\'o and Stipsicz \cite{ozsszstipsing} described a version of knot Floer homology for singular knots that is related to the theory for classical knots by a skein exact sequence.
 In general, knot Floer homology for singular knots involves holomorphic disk counts, but it can be made combinatorial with a suitable choice of twisted coefficients and a particular Heegaard diagram.
-Using this version of the theory for singular knots and iterating the skein exact sequence allowed Ozsv\'ath and Szab\'o \cite{ozsszcube} to calculate knot Floer homology from the cube of resolutions perspective.
+Using this version of the theory for singular knots and iterating the skein exact sequence allowed Ozsv\'ath and Szab\'o \cite{ozsszcube} to calculate knot Floer homology using a cube of resolutions.
+Their construction is, in the end, fully algebraic.
+Compared to the grid diagram formulation of knot Floer homology, it has the advantage of being not only combinatorial, but conceptually grounded.

-The goal of this paper is to give a direct proof of the invariance of knot Floer homology within the algebraic setting of the cube of resolutions chain complex, without relying on Heegaard diagrams, holomorphic disks, or any of the usual geometric input.
-We use a small modification of the cube of resolutions construction described by Ozsv\'ath and Szab\'o \cite{ozsszcube} to obtain chain complexes with homology $\hfkhat$ and $\hfkmin$.
+This paper addresses the question of invariance for knot Floer homology within the algebraic setting of the cube of resolutions.
+Our invariance result is weaker than might be expected---the Reidemeister I move is missing and other moves must avoid a basepoint---but our methods advance the project of understanding knot Floer homology from an algebraic perspective.
+We do not rely on Heegaard diagrams, holomorphic disks, or any of the usual geometric input.
+We also make no reference to grid diagrams.
+The main idea is to prove categorified versions of certain equalities satisfied by the Murakami-Ohtsuki-Yamada model of the HOMFLY-PT polynomial.

+A thorough understanding of knot Floer homology from the algebraic perspective should have several applications.
+Perhaps most immediately, it should clarify the relationship between knot Floer homology and other knot homologies.
+It also suggests a relationship between the knot Floer cube of resolutions and the various constructions of the Alexander polynomial via representation theory~\cite{kauffmansaleur},\cite{rozanskysaleur},\cite{murakamialex},\cite{murakamialex2},\cite{deguchiakutsu},\cite{viroquantumrel}.
+A full categorification of such constructions would extend knot Floer homology to a tangle invariant.